Related articles

 require 'rails/commands'

-The part about Spring is out of the scope of this blog so we’re just going to skip it.
-In case you don’t know what it is:
+The part about Spring is not within the scope of this blog, so we will ignore it.
+In case you don't know what it is:

 Spring is a Rails application preloader.
-It speeds up development by keeping your application running in the background so you don’t need to boot it every time you run a test, rake task or migration.
+It accelerates development by keeping your application in the background, so you don't have to start it every time you run a test, rake, or migration.

 APP_PATH = File.expand_path('../config/application', __dir__)

-This is when we start connecting the dots: your Rails application is a railtie.
-It doesn’t just include Rails: it plugs itself to Rails.
+This makes it possible to find the absolute path to . /config/application.rb Who defines Iluvrails: :Application (who inherits Rails: :Application) .that's when we start connecting the dots: your Rails application is a railtie.
+It doesn't just include Rails: it plugs into Rails itself.
+The last two instructions from . /bin/rails are:

 require_relative '../config/boot'